-Regarding your health, if you have extreme low back pain, then it’s likely that your pain will reduce—or regress—to your “normal,” whatever that may be.
+For example, if you have extreme low back pain, then it’s likely that your pain will reduce—or regress—to your “normal,” whatever that may be.
 It may be mild pain or no pain at all.

 What does regression to the mean mean?

 Regression means “going back,” and mean means “average.”
-This is the phenomenon where measurements that were extraordinarily high or low at first return to more typical values in a later measurement, or where measurements that were average at first are extraordinarily high or low in a later measurement.
+This is where measurements that were extraordinarily high or low at first return to more typical values in a later measurement, or where measurements that were average at first are extraordinarily high or low in a later measurement.

-Let’s look at an imaginary, yet plausible, example.
+Let’s look at an imaginary yet plausible example.
 Ten participants in a study are asked to report on a scale from 1 to 10 how much pain they are experiencing.
 Here’s the data for their first report.

 Image: Ravensara Travillian